 This post is also available in: Nederlands

-Preparing a big trip can be really stressful and on the other hand so much fun.
-You have to think about a lot of stuff and you can seriously get lost in the process.
+Preparing for a big trip can be really stressful but also so much fun!
+You have to think about a lot of stuff and can seriously get lost in the process.
 Don’t let this hold you back from going, because making a trip for several months, or even years, is so educational.
 Yes, you will learn a lot from traveling around the world.
-As well as about yourself as about the world and other cultures.
+But you will also learn about yourself within the world and among other cultures.

-Let me tell you one thing, the preparation process might suck, but once you sit in that plane you forget it all!
-At that moment you are so proud of yourself that you actually do what a lot of people don’t dare.
+If you leave with anything, let me at least tell you this, the preparation process might suck, but once you sit on that plane you will forget it all!
+At that moment you are so proud of yourself, that you actually do what a lot of people don’t dare.
 So, come on, let me help you with the preparation process, so you can enjoy your trip to the fullest!

 Make a plan to start preparing your big trip

-You have probably been dreaming for a long time about this trip to a far, far away destination.
+You have probably been dreaming for a long time about a trip to a far, far away destination.
 Or maybe even multiple destinations to make it a trip around the world.
-Leaving the rush of your current life behind and immerse in a new culture, meet new people and explore many new places.
+It can be exciting leaving the rush of your current life behind and immersing yourself in a new culture, meet new people, and explore many new places.

 And now, it is time to finally turn that dream into a plan!
 No more dreaming, just doing!
 But… Just thinking about all the things you need to arrange for such a trip can be daunting.
-There are so many things you think of that you need to arrange that you don’t know where to start.
-Or you are afraid that you are missing something and get in trouble once you are far away from home.
+There are so many things you think of that you need to arrange – you don’t know where to start!
+Or you are afraid that you are missing something and will get in trouble once you are far away from home.

 To avoid stress and to avoid forgetting things, you have to make a plan.
 As I said, it is time to turn your dream into a plan!
 Not just a plan in your head, but a plan that you can look at.
-A plan where you can stripe off things once they are done.
-This will make it way easier to keep an overview and it will make you happy and proud every time you can cross something!
+A plan where you can strike off things once they are done.
+This will make it way easier to have an overview.
+It will make you happy and even proud every time you can cross something off!